premAI-io/state-of-open-source-ai/models.md

 ##### Uniqueness

-- Impressive Quality: Vicuna-13B achieved over 90% quality compared to ChatGPT and Google Bard, surpassing other models like LLaMA and Stanford Alpaca in more than 90% of cases.
+- Impressive Quality: Vicuna 13B achieved over 90% quality compared to ChatGPT and Google Bard, surpassing other models like LLaMA and Stanford Alpaca in more than 90% of cases.
 - For training:
   - Training loss was adjusted to account for multi-turn conversations and compute the fine-tuning loss solely on the chatbot's output.
   - Expanded max context length from 512 in Alpaca to 2048, gradient checkpointing {cite}`chen2016training` and flash attention {cite}`dao2022flashattention` utilisation helping handle memory pressure.